 The Idaho Department of Health and Welfare’s Suicide Prevention Program in the Division of Public Health is just barely a year old, but a lot has accomplished in that time.
 One notable accomplishment includes rolling out their statewide public awareness campaign.
 This campaign will be the first of its kind in Idaho and likely, the nation.
 The premise behind the campaign aligns closely with the 2011 Idaho Suicide Prevention Plan which promotes the idea that everyone has a role to play in suicide prevention.
 The Suicide Prevention Program public awareness campaign focuses on the helping person; the friend, family member, co-worker.

-The campaign slogan, “Rock Your Role,” reminds people that suicide is preventable and everybody plays a part.
+“Rock Your Role”, the campaign slogan, reminds people that suicide is preventable and everybody plays a part.
 It stresses that watching for warning signs, asking if someone is thinking of suicide and getting help can save a life.
 The public awareness campaign includes TV spots and printed materials.